SHOWS

 Max’s take includes engaging the audience, making his show accessible.
 He wants to more than simply feed off the audience, he looks to make them part of the experience.
 And he does so with his good natured wit.

-Using humour to get your point across is always risky because there’s a fine line between entertaining and playing the fool.
+Using humour to get your point across is always risky because there’s a fine line between entertaining and being the comic.
 To his credit Johnny Max knows how to tread that line because the music always comes first.

 JOHNNY MAX